Davis24/XtoLevel/README.md

 ## To Do

-* Check if the saved averages need to be per characters
-* Include icons for each of these instead of the full name
+* Include icons for each of these instead of the full name -- consider having the ability to switch between both
 * Include /help menu
 * Refactor the code: better variables names and documentation

 ## Deployment

--- Insert Installment Steps --
+1) Download XtoLevel.txt, XtoLevel.lua, and XtoLevel.XML
+2) Navigate to C:\Users\<username>\Documents\Elder Scrolls Online\live\AddOns\
+3) Create XtoLevel folder (make sure the name of the folde exactly matches the addon)
+4) Paste the files from step 1 into the XtoLevel folder
+5) Start up ESO

 ## Built With